 - The app will be installed on your watch.
 You can install any APK using the ADB command given above.

 One of the perks of ADB commands is that it lets you uninstall system apps on Android without root access.
-If you want to debloat your watch, you can use the steps mentioned below.
+If you want to debloat your watch, use the steps below.

 - Enable ADB on your watch and connect it to ADB using the